grzesiek-galezowski/tdd-ebook/manuscript/190_Why_do_we_need_composability.md

 Moving creation of alarm instances away from the classes that use those alarms brings up an interesting problem - if an object does not create the objects it uses, then who does it?
-I have cleverly avoided answering this question so far, so let's tackle this issue now.
-A solution is to make some special place in the code that assembles a system from loosely coupled objects.
+A solution is to make some special places in the code that are only responsible for composing a system from context-independent objects[^moreonindependence].
 We saw this already as Johnny was explaining composability to Benjamin.
 He used the following example:

 {lang="csharp"}
 ~~~